nodejs/node/doc/api/repl.md

   * `completer` {Function} An optional function used for custom Tab auto completion.
 See [`readline.InterfaceCompleter`][] for an example.
-  * `replMode` - A flag that specifies whether the default evaluator executes all JavaScript commands in strict mode, default mode, or a hybrid mode ("magic" mode.)
+  * `replMode` - A flag that specifies whether the default evaluator executes all JavaScript commands in strict mode or sloppy mode.
     Acceptable values are:
     * `repl.REPL_MODE_SLOPPY` - evaluates expressions in sloppy mode.
     * `repl.REPL_MODE_STRICT` - evaluates expressions in strict mode.
 This is equivalent to prefacing every repl statement with `'use strict'`.
-    * `repl.REPL_MODE_MAGIC` - attempt to evaluates expressions in default
-      mode.
-If expressions fail to parse, re-try in strict mode.
     * `breakEvalOnSigint` - Stop evaluating the current piece of code when `SIGINT` is received, i.e. `Ctrl+C` is pressed.
 This cannot be used together with a custom `eval` function.
 Defaults to `false`.